President – Dr Soon Lim

-Council Member – Dr Manu Alexander
+Vice President – Dr Manu Alexander

 Dr Manu Alexander is a Fellow of the Royal College of Surgeons of Edinburgh and Glasgow, works in Liverpool, as a GP principal and a primary care surgeon.
 He has previous experience working in general surgery and urology.
 He provides a community based surgical service for the population of Knowsley, Liverpool, for the last 11years .He does skin surgery and no scalpel vasectomy.
 He is keen to develop and provide surgical services that are safe and cost effective in primary care.